The queue is a linear list in which we can insert data from one end and delete data from another end.

 Applications of queue

-There are many algorithms that use the queue to solve problems inefficient way.
+- There are many algorithms that use the queue to solve problems inefficiently way.

 Types of queues